 Fourth Course – Black-belted Pig, Miso, Kimchi and Eggplant

 Our interpretation of this dish is; “Reality, here and now.”
 The star on the plate is the Krskopolje Pig.
 The Krskopolje pig or black-belted pig is the only preserved Slovenian indigenous pig breed.
 This pig was popular to keep among regional farmers so it makes even more sense to serve it at the Restaurant Pavus.
-Now, if we compare it with the commercial pork, it has stronger color, intensive aroma, and is tastier because of marbled meat and slower growth.
+Now, if we compare it with the commercial pork, it has a stronger color, intensive aroma, and is tastier because of marbled meat and slower growth.
 The aroma in this particular dish circled towards China with their famous five-spice mix.
 Asian influence expanded through kimchi and the miso addition.

 Proteins in this dish were flawless, miso sauce and pickled addition were right on spot.
 Add fried rice ball and five spices to this combination and we get a great dish.